Paris attacks: A year of grief, anger, change

 - ISIS-linked terrorists attacked sites across Paris on November 13, 2015, killing 130 people

-- One year on, events are to be held to mark the anniversary and remember the victims and survivors
+- One year on, events mark the anniversary and remember victims and survivors

 - "The grieving never ends," says Georges Salines, whose daughter Lola died at the Bataclan